UniT: Data Efficient Tactile Representation with Generalization to Unseen Objects: Reconstruction Experiments

 After completing the training for representation learning, experiments were conducted on image reconstruction using trained autoencoders across a series of unseen objects, as shown in Fig.~\ref{fig:rec_unit}.
 Moreover, comparing the performance of UniT with other methods, we conducted the same experiments using MAE \cite{he2022masked}, as illustrated in Fig.~\ref{fig:rec_mae}.

-It is important to note that the reconstruction experiments conducted here are different from the depth reconstruction experiments shown in \cite{wang2021gelsight}.
-The goal of depth reconstruction is to generate depth images, whereas the purpose of image reconstruction here is to verify whether the learned representation contains sufficient information from the original image.
-Therefore, the results of depth reconstruction and image reconstruction are not comparable, since they are not the same type of experiments.

 Our experimental results indicate that although UniT was trained only on a single simple object, the learned tactile representation can effectively generalize to unseen objects with diverse shapes, sizes, and textures.
-This tactile representation can reconstruct images that preserve most of the critical information of the original image, such as contact geometry and configuration (see Fig.~\ref{fig:rec_unit}).
+This tactile representation can reconstruct images that preserve most of the critical information of the original image, such as contact geometry and configuration, as shown in Fig.~\ref{fig:rec_unit}.
 Moreover, the representation trained with an Allen key performs better than the one with the small ball.
 This is logical, as a small ball is one of the simplest objects from which to extract features: it lacks texture, edges, distinct shapes, and is omnidirectionally symmetrical.
 Despite this simplicity, the representation trained using a small ball can still capture features of unseen objects to a certain degree.

-Moreover, we have demonstrated that these representations can effectively generalize across different GelSight Minis, even though the training data originated from a single GelSight Mini.
+{As shown in Fig.~\ref{fig:rec_unit}, the representation learned by UniT can generalize across different units of the same type of sensor for image reconstruction, even when the representation is trained on a single object with one sensor unit.} {UniT does not support transfer across different sensor types with drastically different image characteristics, as it relies on minimal data from a single sensor type.
+However, UniT’s data collection and training are efficient, requiring only a small dataset from one object on a single sensor.
+Once trained, the representation can be applied to diverse downstream tasks of this type of sensor.
+More results of downstream tasks will be shown in Sections \ref{sec:perception_exp} and \ref{sec:policy_exp}.}

 Compared to UniT, MAE performs less ideal.
 In some cases, it can reconstruct the rough shape and orientation of the original object, but in other instances it fails to reconstruct.
 For example, as shown in Fig.~\ref{fig:rec_mae}, some artificial strawberry images are reconstructed as small ball images.